Axonius - Add Custom Data to Assets

 You can add a Date custom field to assets.
 This can be useful to identify the first time an asset was noncompliant.

-• Now (Execution time) sets the date to the Enforcement action run time.
+• Now (Execution time) sets the date to the Enforcement Action run time.

-• For a Multiple Value date, in Field value, click Add Date to select a date from a calendar, click select time to select a time, and then click Ok.
+• Specific dates can be either in the past or future.
+This option also contains exact hours to select.
+In the Field value (list date) box, click Add Date to select a date and an hour for each list item and then click Ok.
 Repeat for each date that you want to add.

 Note:

-When you create a Dynamic Value Statement for adding a custom date field, make sure to use form.field_date.specific with Date type set to Specific date, as a dynamic date can be written only to this type of Date field.
+When you create a Dynamic Value Statement for adding a custom date field, ensure to use form.field_date.specific with Date type set to Specific date, as a dynamic date can be written only to this type of Date field.
 Do not use form.field_date.now or a field with Date type set to Now, as this type of field cannot accept dynamic input and regardless of the statement, its value is always the action runtime.

 Adding a List String